Full characterization of biphotons with a generalized quantum interferometer: Generalized combination interferometer

 \section{Generalized combination interferometer}

-The setup of a generalized combination interferometer is shown in Fig. \ref{Fig1}(c), where a frequency shift $\mu$ is introduced in the path 4.
-The coincidence probability between two detectors D5 and D6 as functions of the time delay $\tau$, $\tau_0$ and the frequency shift $\mu$ can be expressed as
+The setup of a generalized combination interferometer is illustrated in Fig. \ref{Fig1}(c), where a frequency shift $\mu$ is introduced in the path 4.
+The coincidence probability between two detectors D5 and D6, as functions of the time delay $\tau$, $\tau_0$ and the frequency shift $\mu$, can be expressed as

 Also, the specific expression of Eq.(\ref{R-C}) depends on the exchange symmetry of the JSA.
-In general, $\tau_0$ is set to be fixed and the coincidence probability in Eq.(\ref{R-C}) is the functions of the time delay $\tau$ and the frequency shift $\mu$ \cite{LiPRA2023}.
-If the JSA is symmetric, i.e., $f(\omega_s, \omega_i)=f(\omega_i, \omega_s)$, we can simplify Eq.(\ref{R-C}) as (see Appendix C)
+In general, $\tau_0$ is set to be fixed, and the coincidence probability in Eq.(\ref{R-C}) is a function of the time delay $\tau$ and the frequency shift $\mu$ \cite{LiPRA2023}.
+If the JSA is symmetric, i.e., $f(\omega_s, \omega_i)=f(\omega_i, \omega_s)$, we can simplify Eq.(\ref{R-C}) as (see Appendix E)

 where $F_+$ and $F_-$ are the STFT of the function $f_+$ and $f_-$, respectively, as defined in Eq.(\ref{F+}) and Eq.(\ref{F-}). $P_+(\tau_0)$ is defined as